Mityuha/fresh-bakery/README.md

 Fresh bakery is a lightweight [Dependency Injection][DI] framework/toolkit, which is ideal for building object dependencies in Python.

-It is [nearly] production-ready, and gives you the following:
+It is [fully] production-ready, and gives you the following:

 * A lightweight, stupidly simple DI framework.
 * Fully asynchronous, no synchronous mode.